jugegp16/Wine-Classifier/README.md

 Dataset
 -------------------
-The model was trained/tested on a datasets from UCI containing 11 features and quality score between 0-10.
+The model was trained/tested on a [dataset](https://archive.ics.uci.edu/ml/datasets/Wine+Quality) from UCI containing 11 features and quality score between 0-10.

 * 1 - fixed acidity
 * 2 - volatile acidity